mobilabsolutions/stash-sdk-ios/README.md

 let registrationManager = MobilabPaymentSDK.getRegistrationManager()
 ```

-As the SDK allows usage of multiple PSPs, when registering payment method you need to set a PSP you wanna utilize for that payment method.
+As the Stash SDK allows the usage of multiple PSPs, when registering a payment method you need to set the PSP you want to use for that particular payment method.
-Depending on the payment method that is used, some registration methods also require additional data to be supplied.
+Depending on the payment method that is being used, some registration methods could require additional data.

-### Using the module UI for adding a payment method
+### Using the Module UI for Adding a Payment Method

-Since the PSP modules know best which data needs to be provided in which situation, it is also possible to offload the UI work for adding a payment method to them.
-By calling `registerPaymentMethodUsingUI` on the registration manager, the user is shown a selection of possible payment methods types and then fields for creating payment methods of the selected type.
+Since the PSP modules know which data needs to be provided in each situation, it is also possible to offload the UI work to add a payment method to them.
+By calling the `registerPaymentMethodUsingUI` on the registration manager, the user is shown a selection of possible payment method types and then the fields used for creating the payment method type that was selected.

-_Attention_: To allow registration of PayPal payment methods, some setup work as documented in the [Registering a PayPal account](#registering-a-paypal-account) section of this page is necessary.
+_Note_: To allow the registration of a PayPal account, some setup work, as documented in the [Registering a PayPal account](#registering-a-paypal-account) section of this page, is necessary.

-Typical usage of this functionality might look like this:
+The typical usage of this functionality might look like this:

 ```swift